-Applications for the grant will be required by 30 September 2022 and the successful applicant will be announced at the NZAA conference in November 2022.
 Applications will be assessed by a panel of three people: the editor of Archaeology in New Zealand, a member of the New Zealand Archaeological Association Council and a member of the Kaupapa Māori Advisory Group.
 The decision on which application will receive the grant to should be made by consensus.
 If consensus is not possible, the matter shall be decided by vote.